licaomeng/github-repo-search-app/README.md

 > octokit: https://github.com/octokit/core.js

 Octokit provides two approaches: Restful & GraphQL.
-For this scenario, GraphQL doesn't have much advantages than GraphQL, I would choose Restful.
+For this scenario, GraphQL doesn't have much advantages than Restful, I would choose Restful.
 Below is their comparison.

 ## Restful
 ### Pros